aio-libs/aiomonitor/README.rst

 **aiomonitor** is Python 3.5+ module that adds monitor and cli capabilities for asyncio_ application.
 Idea and code borrowed from curio_ project.
-Task monitor that runs concurrently to the asyncio_ loop (or fast drop in replacement uvloop_) in a separate thread.
-This can inspect the loop and provide debugging capabilities.
+Task monitor that runs concurrently to the asyncio_ loop (or fast drop in replacement uvloop_) in a separate thread as result monitor will work even if event loop is blocked for some reason.

 Library provides an python console using aioconsole_ module, it is possible to execute asynchronous command inside your running application.